openlab-vn-ua/BatArt/README.md

 ## Waste

 Fill free space on your disk drive with waste (useful after you delete something sensitive).
-Empty space filled with 1G chunks of waste. operation stopped once no more free space or 100T is written
+Empty space filled with 1G chunks of waste.
+Operation will be stopped when there are no more free space or 100T is written.

 ```
 Usage: